hcmlab/nova/README.md

 <strong>Help, I opened a video but it doesn't show up</strong>

-Please make sure you installed the according Videocodec on your System.
+Please make sure you installed the according Video Codec on your System.
 E.g. The K-Lite Codec Pack might be a good solution for most missing codecs.

 <strong>Will NovA run on my Mac/Linux Machine?</strong>